cscorley/dissertation/chapters/3_method/1_approach.md

 we apply them for feature location and developer identification.

 ![Constructing a search engine with snapshots\label{fig:snapshot-flt}](figures/snapshot-flt.pdf)

 ![Constructing a search engine from changesets\label{fig:changeset-flt}](figures/changeset-flt.pdf)

 ### Approach overview

-The overall difference in our approach and the standard approach described in Section \ref{sec:method-background} is minimal.
+The overall difference in our approach and the standard approach described in Section \ref{sec:related-general} is minimal.
 For example, compare Figures \ref{fig:snapshot-flt} and \ref{fig:changeset-flt}.
 In the changeset approach, we only need to replace the training documents while the remainder of the approach remains the same.